felixriehm/opengl-renderer/README.md

 # OpenGL renderer
-An OpenGL renderer written in C++.
-Settings of the renderer can be modified via a GUI.
+An OpenGL renderer written in C++ that can be used to view objects in a scene.
+The renderer can be configured via a GUI.
 Developed with the help of learnopengl.com.